 - Followers (2)

 The following is a list of ProgrammableWeb articles that matched your search term.
 On an nearly 24/7 basis, ProgrammableWeb publishes new articles ranging from news to opinion to tutorials for both developers and API providers.
 All of our articles are categorized in such a way that you can find your way to related articles, APIs, SDKs, Libraries, Frameworks, Tutorials and Sample Source Code.
 If you have an interest in contributing any of the aforementioned content to ProgrammableWeb, be sure to read our guidelines for such contributions.

-This article is part of a 10-part series about interesting APIs that were added to our directory during 2016.
-Security and Privacy APIs are covered in this segment.
-The APIs were chosen by our researchers, by popularity according to website traffic, and by mentions on social media.
+This article is part of a series about Most Clicked, Shared and Talked About APIs that were added to our directory during 2018.
+Security and Privacy APIs are covered here.
+The APIs were chosen by our researchers, by popularity according to website traffic, and also by mentions on social media.

 Microsoft took its next step in protecting user data by making two products available for public preview under the confidential computing project.
 The DC-series virtual machines and Open Enclave SDK have completed private betas and are ready for public preview.
 The goal is to protect data in use.